 Even more interesting, it was at Hamilton’s suggestion that Sarah even went through this makeover to begin with.
 When Cameron reached out to Hamilton about the possibility of a sequel, she was the one who requested that Sarah get to play more like an action heroine in this film.
 Cameron shared, “I wrote it to the hilt based on her directive.”
 So it’s not just that Sarah looks tougher than your standard leading lady, the woman on display was the one defining how she would be presented visually.

 There’s a long-running joke about women in action films always maintaining perfect hair and makeup even as they’re running through an exploding jungle, and this certainly plays into the male gaze’s mandate that the woman be kept visually beautiful at all times.
 There aren’t a lot of critics who say that anytime a woman looks beautiful she is feeding the patriarchy (though they do exist), but it’s still common practice to keep Evangeline Lily’s hair in place even when she’s crashing a fighter jet.
 Except with Sarah.
-When the plot necessitates it, Sarah is allowed to get her hands dirty.
-The way they showcase “Sarah Connor—action hero” is more in line with how action stars like Bruce Willis or Kurt Russel were presented visually.
+She's allowed to get her hands dirty, and the way they showcase “Sarah Connor—action hero” is more in line with how action stars like Bruce Willis or Kurt Russel were presented visually.

 Again, Sarah Connor is a notable exception.
 Her outfit clearly outlines a womanly form, and she gets to keep her long hair throughout the adventure, long hair that gets tangled and ratty as Sarah goes into battle.
 Sarah Connor finds the golden mean wherein her womanhood is not exploited for male pleasure, but it’s also not shoved aside so that the big boys can take her seriously.